 - Choose plugins that are well rated and actively maintained by the plugin authors.
 Sometimes plugin authors unfortunately abandon the plugin they designed or not fix vulnerabilities quick enough.
 WordPress’ official plugin repository provides ratings, last update dates, reviews, and some other useful information that help you evaluate plugins, so be sure to look at the key data before installing any plugins.

 - When an update becomes available for a plugin you use, install it in a timely manner.
 WordPress shows any available updates clearly in the admin panel and provides an easy way to install updates (It’s a click of a button!).

 - Keep only the plugins that you actually use.
 Old plugins that you don’t use and forget to update tend to become a culprit of website vulnerabilities.

-Here are just a few of the Plugins I love:
+Here are just a few of the many WordPress Plugins I like:

 WishList Member : http://christinasresources.com/wishlist (my link for it)

 If you find a plugin that is free, that you really love, then consider supporting these wonderful plugin authors who give their time to contribute to WordPress by making a donation.

 If you are already using WordPress, then what plugins do you like?
 Leave a comment below…